Become a premium art club member and get immediate access to hundreds of printables and video tutorials!

 In order to make art, kids have to have a space to do it, even if it’s at the kitchen table.

-Dedicated art spaces for kids are even better because they are available any time children feel the urge to create.
+Dedicated art spaces for kids are great because they are available any time children feel the urge to create.
 They are stocked with inspiring art supplies and are places that kids can start a cardboard sculpture or a drawing of outer space and come back to work on it the next day if they want to.

 Do your children have an art space like this?